 - Cholula or other hot sauce, to taste

-Reduce heat to medium-low.
-Pour eggs into the skillet and cook, stirring frequently, until set.
+- Reduce heat to medium-low.
+Pour eggs into the skillet and cook, pulling to the center with a silicone spatula as the set underneath, until just cooked through.
 Divide between two plates and top with cheese, cilantro, hot sauce to taste as well as more salt if you like and some freshly ground black pepper.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.